-We finance our inventory purchases (known in the industry as floor plan financing) through revolving floorplan facilities which we have arranged through a syndicate of Canadian chartered banks ("Floor Plan Lender") and VW Credit Canada, Inc. See "Financing - Floor Plan Financing".
-The Floor Plan Lender establishes credit limits for each of our dealerships based on levels of inventory turnover.
-VW Credit Canada, Inc. establishes firm credit limits for our five Volkswagen dealerships which management believes are adequate to address the dealerships' credit needs.
+We finance our inventory purchases (known in the industry as floorplan financing) through revolving floorplan facilities which we have arranged through a various floorplan lenders, including Scotiabank, CIBC, RBC, VCCI, and BMW Financial.
+See "Financing - Floorplan Financing".
+The various floorplan lenders establish credit limits for each of our dealerships based on individual dealership needs.

-We are able to mitigate interest expense from floor plan financing by effectively managing new vehicle inventories and turning our inventory regularly through continuing sales and smaller but more frequent orders, while complying with the minimum inventory requirements in our agreements with the automobile manufacturers.
+We are able to mitigate interest expense from floorplan financing by effectively managing new vehicle inventories and turning our inventory regularly through continuing sales and smaller but more frequent orders, while complying with the minimum inventory requirements in our agreements with the automobile manufacturers.